bluekyu/render_pipeline_cpp/README.md

 This project is C++ ported version of [Render Pipeline](https://github.com/tobspr/RenderPipeline).

-And I am developing this project for CR Software Framework (...).
+And I am developing the project and new features for CR Software Framework (...).

 - @subpage rendering
 - @subpage render_pipeline_plugins